hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 4 4 3 3 1 3 1 8
-Weapons/Armour: The Master may be equipped with weapons and armour chosen from the Carnival of Chaos Equipment list.
+Weapons/Armor: The Master may be equipped with weapons and armor chosen from the Carnival of Chaos Equipment list.
 Skills: The Carnival Master may choose from Combat, Shooting, Academic, Strength, & Speed when he gains a new